mohzulfikar/server-and-system-administration/03-virtualization/third/README.md

 ![](img/009.png)

-Take a note that, i'm running the wordpress 5.5.1, should you see some difference on default look is probably because you installed different version of wordpress (the latest version now as i wrote this is 5.6), you can change it on wp-admin page.
+Take a note that, i'm running the wordpress 5.5.1, should you see some difference in the default look is probably because you installed a different version of WordPress (the latest version now as i wrote this is 5.6), you can change it on wp-admin page.

 ## 7. The Script